chocolatey/docs/input/en-us/central-management/setup/database.md

 #New-NetFirewallRule -DisplayName "Allow inbound UDP Port 1434" –Direction inbound –LocalPort 1434 -Protocol UDP -Action Allow
 ```

-## Step 2: Install Central Management Database Package
+## Step 2: Install Chocolatey Central Management Database Package

-The Central Management Database package
+The Chocolatey Central Management Database package:

-* Will create the `ChocolateyManagement` database if it does not exist
+* Creates the `ChocolateyManagement` database if it does not exist.
-* Migrates the database code (`DDL/DML`) to bring it up to the current version
+* Migrates the database code (`DDL/DML`) to bring it up to the current version.
 * That's it.

 > :choco-warning: **WARNING**
 >
-> CCM packages do **NOT** install SQL Server.
+> Chocolatey Central Management packages do **NOT** install SQL Server.
 You must take care of that in the prerequisites.
-Do not even start on central management installs until you have a SQL Server instance up and ready.
+Do not even start on Chocolatey Central Management installs until you have a SQL Server instance up and ready.
 I repeat, SQL Server engine must be already installed.

-The CCM database package will add or update a database to an existing SQL Server instance.
+The Chocolatey Central Management database package will add or update a database to an existing SQL Server instance.

 > :choco-info: **NOTE**
 >